-This Plan is prepared as a 'core' asset management plan in accordance with the International Infrastructure Management Manual (IIMM 2011).
-It is prepared to meet minimum legislative and organisational requirements for sustainable service delivery and long term financial planning and reporting.
-Core asset management is a 'top down' approach where analysis is applied at the 'system' or 'network' level.
+This Plan is prepared with the intent of progressing asset management for the functional area to an 'intermediate' asset management plan in accordance with the International Infrastructure Management Manual (IIMM) 2015.
+It is prepared to meet legislative and organisational requirements for sustainable service delivery and long term financial planning and reporting.